ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Comparison with CONNECT-IP

-While the use-cases described in {{intro}} could be supported using IP Proxying in HTTP {{?CONNECT-IP=I-D.ietf-masque-connect-ip}}, it would require that every HTTP Datagram carries a complete IP header.
+While the use-cases described in {{intro}} could be supported using IP Proxying in HTTP {{?CONNECT-IP=RFC9484}}, it would require that every HTTP Datagram carries a complete IP header.
 This would lead to both inefficiencies in the wire encoding and reduction in available Maximum Transmission Unit (MTU).
 Furthermore, Web browsers would need to support IPv4 and IPv6 header generation, parsing, validation and error handling.

 # Acknowledgments
 {:numbered="false"}